 When pallets are stood on edge, they create a vertical flue space that allows for rapid burning.
+A flue is a duct or pipe that conveys exhaust gases.
 A vertical configuration provides the greatest amount of surface area for combustion.
 A fire occurring at the base of a pallet will spread upward as the rising gases preheat the thin slats above it.
 This preheating and high airflow leads to a rapid fire spread throughout the pallet pile.

 Flat stacking pallets

 Flat stacking of pallets provides less surface area for combustion.
 When one pallet is placed on the next, the thin slats typically cover each other, limiting the available surface area.
 However, the open area between slats provides a large vertical flue space for fire to spread.